 - We have Student Members of the American Chemical Society (SMACS)

 - You can now complete a major in chemistry and receive a secondary education teaching certificate in four years at UT Knoxville by participating the new VolsTeach program

 The Student Members of the American Chemical Society or SMACS for short is an undergraduate organization for those interested in chemistry.
 The UT chapter of SMACS holds monthly meetings where they share a meal and social atmosphere and hear an invited speaker discuss specific aspects of chemistry and current research in areas of chemistry.

 The Student Affiliates also participate in a wide variety of departmental and campus-wide activities including Homecoming in the Fall and Chem Camp in the Summer.

-For more information contact the SAACS Faculty Advisor, Heather Bass.
+For more information contact the SMACS Faculty Advisor, Heather Boyd.